bagisto/bagisto-docs/docs/1.x/admin-theme/README.md

 # Themes

 We hope that you now know how to create a package.
-If not, you may refer to the Package Development section.
+If not, you may refer to the Package Development(../packages) section.

 Creating a custom admin theme for Bagisto has been a hot topic lately.
 More and more users are actively trying our framework and we’re genuinely overwhelmed by it.